Interoperability & Network

 Overview

-A comprehensive network strategy is essential before deploying Kadeck (DSH) Portal.
-This chapter outlines the interoperability considerations, network requirements, and connectivity patterns necessary for a successful single deployment of the DSH Portal.
+A comprehensive network strategy is essential before deploying Kadeck.
+This chapter outlines the interoperability considerations, network requirements, and connectivity patterns necessary for a successful single deployment of Kadeck.

 While this guide focuses on a single deployment architecture, we strongly recommend a High Availability (HA) setup for production environments to ensure system resilience and continuous operation.